Car Insurance Billing and Payment: How It Works and Your Options

 • Can cause overdrafts if account balance is low

-• May auto-renew at higher rates without review
+• May auto-renew at higher rates without your review

-The auto-renewal connection is important — autopay is often linked to automatic policy renewals, which can be convenient but may cause you to miss a rate increase at renewal time.
+The auto-renewal connection is important — autopay is often linked to automatic policy renewals, which can be convenient but may cause you to overlook a rate increase at renewal time.
+Always review your renewal notice carefully each term.

 Manual Payment